BambooTracker/BambooTracker/IMPORTANT.md

 - Since BambooTracker v0.1.5, a bug to set wrong value of FM envelope in instrument event is fixed.
 You would need to change TL3 value if you use AL = 0-4 to play module made by before v0.1.4 correctly.
 - Since BambooTracker v0.1.4, FM octave range lower.
 However the tracker automatically correct song octaves whose module version is before 1.0.2, old octave 7 cannot be played.
 - Since BambooTracker v0.1.3, FM synthesis frequency is changed from 110933Hz to 55466Hz.

+And the found critical bugs about file I/O.

+- In BambooTracker v0.2.0, there is the bug that unit subdata of FM operator sequence is not omitted when saving a module and an instrument.
+To read them made by v0.2.0 and used operator sequence, please use the fixed version tracker.